shashankms9/Cloud-Native-Application-Protection-Platform-CNAPP/module-1-defender-cloud-security-posture-management .md

       ![](images/m1-img5.png)

-## Exercise 2: Explore Attack Paths in your Environment
+## Exercise 2: Explore Attack Paths in your Environment (Read Only)

 1. From **Defender for Cloud** menu, open the **Recommendations (1)** page.
 You will find Attack path tab as below, click on **Attack path (2)**.
 You will find the Attack Paths in your Environment.